dyvenia/git-workshop/Exercises.md

 6. Push changes to github.

-7. Create a pull request and select `djagoda881` as reviewer.
+7. Create a pull request to `main` branch and select `djagoda881` as reviewer.

 ### Medium level tasks